-Prerequisite: ENG 101H or ENG 101 and acceptance into the Honors Program
+Prerequisite: ENG 101H or ENG 101 and acceptance into the Honors Program 3 credits = 3 lecture WR

 ENG 104 Technical Report Writing.
 This course studies problems in technical communications.
 Oral and written reports along with memorandum, the prospectus and industrial letters of various types are stressed and practiced.
 ENG 104 will substitute for ENG 102 in technical programs.